jontek2/A-better-print_start-macro/README.md

 {% set nevermore = NAME_OF_NEVERMORE_FAN %}

-# Make the printer home, set absolut positioning and change the Stealthburner LED's to homing
+# Make the printer home, set absolut positioning and update the Stealthburner leds
-STATUS_HOMING         ; Set SB-led's to colors for homing G28                   ; Full home (XYZ)
+STATUS_HOMING         ; Set SB-leds to homing-mode
+G28                   ; Full home (XYZ)
 G90                   ; Absolut position

-# Check what material we're printing.
-If it's either ABS or ASA we're printing, and if so do a heatsoak.
+# Check what filament we're printing.
+If it's ABS or ASA we're printing then start a heatsoak.
 {% if filament_type == "ABS" or filament_type == "ASA" %}
-  STATUS_HEATING                              ; Set SB-led's to colors for heating M106 S255                                   ; Turn on the PT-fan
+  STATUS_HEATING                              ; Set SB-leds to heating-mode
+  M106 S255                                   ; Turn on the PT-fan
   SET_FAN_SPEED FAN={exhaustfan} SPEED=0.25   ; Turn on the exhaust fan
   SET_PIN PIN={nevermore} VALUE=1             ; Turn on the nevermore